Please read this carefully because it sets out the terms of a legally binding agreement between you and the Financial Times Limited (“FT”).

 Renewals: We will send you an email letting you know when your annual subscription is close to ending (unless you have already told us that you wish to cancel your subscription).
 You will then need to arrange payment or the subscription will end on the appropriate date.
 Direct Debit subscriptions will be renewed as agreed, without notice, unless there is a price change.

-Moving house: if you have a Bundled Subscription for FT Adviser and are moving house, then we will transfer your delivery of Money Management magazine to your new address.
-However, if we are unable to provide you with a home delivery service to your new address, we will provide you with a pro rata refund for the magazine element of your subscription, which means that we will refund part of your subscription fee for the unexpired period of the subscription.
+Moving address: if you have a Bundled Subscription for any FT Content and are moving address, then we will transfer delivery of the print element of your subscription to your new address.
+However, if we are unable to provide you with a delivery service to your new address, we will provide you with a pro rata refund for the print element of your subscription, which means that we will refund part of your subscription fee for the unexpired period of the subscription.

 Cancellations by us: FT reserves the right to suspend or terminate your subscription if you breach these terms and conditions, with or without notice and without further obligation to you.
 You will not be entitled to any refund in these circumstances.
 If however we terminate or suspend your subscription for any other reason and/or permanently cease publishing an FT Website, the FT Content or cease to provide subscription services then, unless there are exceptional circumstances, we will provide you with a pro rata refund to your credit card, which means that we will refund you with any amounts that you have paid us in advance that relate to any remaining and unexpired period of your subscription.

-Who your subscription contract is with: if you buy an FT Adviser or FdiIntelligence, The Banker, Investors Chronicle, This is Africa or The Banker Database subscription only or if you buy a Bundled Subscription for FT Adviser (i.e. FT Adviser subscription and Money Management magazine subscription together) then you will be contracting with The Financial Times Limited, whose principal place of business is at One Southwark Bridge, London SE1 9HL, United Kingdom.
+Who your subscription contract is with: if you buy an FTAdviser, fDiIntelligence, The Banker, Investors Chronicle, Global Risk Regulator, This is Africa, Analyse Africa, or The Banker Database subscription only, or if you buy a Bundled Subscription for FTAdviser.
+Then you will be contracting with The Financial Times Limited, whose principal place of business is at One Southwark Bridge, London SE1 9HL, United Kingdom.